 Rather, my beef is with current assumptions about just what constitutes passive vs. active learning, and about how those assumptions can cause effective forms of pedagogy to be both misunderstood and dismissed.

 Consider, for example, the traditional lecture-note taking model – the version that involves writing notes by hand rather than typing them.
 Because I attended high school in the pre-ubiquitous laptop days of the 1990s, I have a good deal of experience with that phenomenon.
-I have no idea how many notebooks I filled by hand during my junior year alone, but suffice it to say that I ended up having to have wrist surgery halfway through senior year to remove a ganglion that had recurred from the sheer stress I had placed on my hand.

 Now, taking notes by hand as teacher lectures is typically held up as the epitome of student passivity, but in my experience, it actually demands a type of active engagement that is greatly minimized when students write on a computer.